j1shnu/netcli/README.md

 # NetCLI
-A Lightweight network tool, which helps you multiple things.
+A Lightweight network tool, which helps you do multiple things.

 ## Features
 > Some features are still under development.